Clark Howard’s Important Advice on Funeral Planning

 “You don’t have to play by their rules.
 You don’t have to go through the emotional manipulation of a funeral home,” Clark says.

 Federal law allows you to buy a casket anywhere you want.
 You can find them through independent vendors, at warehouse stores and even on the internet.
-Here’s how to save money on a casket.
+Read our guide on how to save money on a casket.

 Consider Cremation